Okeechobean Sea

 The Okeechobean Sea was a Cenozoic eutropical subsea, which along with the Choctaw Sea, occupied the eastern Gulf of Mexico basin system bounding Florida.

 Location

-The Okeechobean Sea was a named for Lake Okeechobee of southern Early Oligocene Florida.
+The Okeechobean Sea was named for Lake Okeechobee of southern Early Oligocene Florida.
 It occupied southern Florida from what is now Tampa, Florida, to the Kissimmee River and to Martin County on the east and southward across the Everglades to the tip of Florida.
 The Okeechobean (including its subseas) survived until the Pleistocene making it the longest-lived paleosea in eastern North America.

 The Okeechobean Sea was divided further into two groups of a combined 10 subseas based upon marine fauna.
 These subseas were named: